CaptainBlake/RaidMe/README.md

 The `RaidMe` plugin allows players to create a temporary PvP zone around their Tool Cupboard (TC) using the `/raidme` command.
 Admins have additional commands to list, remove, or wipe all PvP zones.
 The plugin features configurable zone radius, customizable messages, and automatic cleanup of invalid zones.

+## Description

+The `RaidMe` plugin provides a unique PvP experience by allowing players to create a temporary PvP zone around their Tool Cupboard (TC).
+The plugin offers the following commands:

+- `/raidme start`: Creates a PvP zone around a designated TC.
+- `/raidme remove`: Starts a 180-second timer to remove the PvP zone.
+- `/raidme cancel`: Cancels the scheduled removal of your PvP zone.
+- `/raidme help`: Displays a list of available commands and their usage.

+### How it works

+- PvP Zone Creation: Use `/raidme start` to create a PvP zone around your TC.
+- Zone Removal: The PvP zone gets removed once the designated TC is destroyed or by using `/raidme remove`.
+- Removal Timer: Use `/raidme remove` to start the 180-second removal timer.
+You must stay within the zone and avoid taking or dealing damage during this period.
+- Single Zone Limitation: You can only have one PvP zone active at a time.
+- Destructible Buildings: All buildings within the PvP zone can be destroyed.

 ## Features

 - Create a temporary PvP zone around a player's TC.